-- 1. A \$35 non-refundable application fee. - 2.
-An official application (completed online at http://www.gmc.edu/apply). - 3.
-An official transcript sent directly from every college, technical school or university previously attended.
-Students applying for admission at GMC while still enrolled at another college or university must provide an official preliminary transcript showing work completed to date and then provide an official final transcript at the conclusion of the last term of enrollment. - 4.
-Military members and former military members must submit an official Joint Services Transcript sent directly from their Education Portal or through https://jst.doded.mil/smart/signIn.do - 5.
+- 3. An official transcript sent directly from every college, technical school or university previously attended.
+Students applying for admission at GMC while still enrolled in high school or at another college or university must provide an official preliminary transcript showing work completed to date and then provide an official final transcript at the conclusion of the last term of enrollment. - 4.
+Military members and former military members from the Army, Navy, Marines or Coast Guard must submit an official Joint Services Transcript sent directly through https://jst.doded.mil/smart/signIn.do - 5.
 Students must be eligible to return to their previous institution immediately (i.e. not on suspension, exclusion or dismissal).
-Students seeking admission at GMC following suspension from their previous institution must provide adequate documentation to explain the grounds for suspension.
+If students are seeking admission at GMC following suspension from their previous institution, they must provide adequate documentation to explain the grounds for suspension.
 Those students who have been suspended may petition for admission at GMC following a one-term break in enrollment.
 See Admission of Students on Suspension for additional information. - 6.
-Students' academic progress at the prior institution will be evaluated by the GMC Standards of Satisfactory Status and may result in a warning, probation, or academic suspension status at the time of admission as well as impact access to available financial aid.
+Students' academic progress at the prior institution will be evaluated by the GMC Standards of Satisfactory Status and may result in an academic warning, academic probation, or academic suspension status at the time of admission as well as impact access to available financial aid.

+Non-Traditional Admissions

-Non-Traditional Admissions Auditing a Class
+Auditing a Class